If you’re looking to lose weight—whether it’s 5 pounds, 10 pounds, 20 pounds or more —then you’ve come to the right place.

 Two tablespoons per day of coconut oil can help you reduce your waist circumference by an average of 1.1 inches over the course of a month, according to a study.

 Coconut oil scores high on the healthy medium chain saturated fatty acids fats (known as Medium Chain Triglycerides, or MCTs) that increase metabolism for immediate energy and decrease appetite.

 To get the most benefit from this, use virgin coconut oil.
 It’s usually made with no chemicals, while refined or RBD oil is usually chemically treated.

 A study conducted at Harvard revealed that obesity rates are roughly 40 to 50 percent lower in people who have breakfast on a consistent basis, compared with those who skip breakfast.

-A healthy breakfast will make you less likely to be hungry and possibly overeat over the remainder of the day.
+A healthy breakfast will make you less likely to be hungry later, which often leads to overeating over the remainder of the day.

-Aim for a breakfast of 400 to 500 calories—depending of course on your own weight loss goals, age, fitness level, and exercise goals.
+Unless you’re doing intermittent fasting, you should never skip breakfast.
+As a rule, have up to 500 calories each day at breakfast, depending of course on your weight loss goals, age, fitness level, and exercise goals.

 A healthy breakfast should consist of a serving of protein, a serving of whole grain carbs, and a serving of fruit—especially after a morning workout.

 Eat Eggs for Breakfast

 Eggs should be a staple of your daily eating plan, and research shows that the best way to get the most out of eggs is to start your day off with them.